Iron Liege: Three-year-old season

-As a three-year-old colt in 1957 leading up to the Kentucky Derby, Jones frequently ran his stablemates Iron Liege and the more highly regarded Gen. Duke coupled.
-These races included an Allowance win by Iron Liege over Gen. Duke at Hialeah, and a third-place finish to victorious Gen. Duke and Bold Ruler in the Florida Derby.
-Both were entered in the Derby Trial preceding the Kentucky Derby, with Gen. Duke finishing second and Iron Liege fifth.
-After the race Jones determined that Gen. Duke was not fit to run in the Derby, which left Iron Liege his sole entrant against perhaps the greatest field ever assembled for the race, including: Bold Ruler, Round Table, and Gallant Man.
+As a three-year-old colt in 1957 leading up to the Kentucky Derby, Iron Liege and his more highly regarded stablemate Gen. Duke sometimes ran coupled.
+These races included an allowance win by Iron Liege over Gen. Duke at Hialeah and a third-place finish to victorious Gen. Duke and Bold Ruler in the Florida Derby.
+Both colts were entered in the Derby Trial preceding the Kentucky Derby, with Gen. Duke finishing second and Iron Liege fifth.
+After the race, Jones determined that Gen. Duke was not fit to run in the Derby, which left Iron Liege his sole entrant against perhaps the greatest field ever assembled for the race, including: Bold Ruler, Round Table, and Gallant Man.
 Future Hall of Fame jockey Bill Hartack, who was Gen. Duke's regular rider, was assigned to ride Iron Liege in the Derby.

-In the Derby Iron Liege took the lead over pacesetter Federal Hill, but would encounter a fast-charging Gallant Man in deep stretch.
-As the two passed the 1/16 mile pole, Gallant Man's rider, future Hall of Fame jockey Bill Shoemaker, stood up in his irons long enough for Gallant Man to briefly lose his stride.
-Iron Liege would go on to hold off Gallant Man and win by a nose in a driving finish, with Round Table third and Bold Ruler fourth.
-After first blaming his actions on a bad step by Gallant Man, Shoemaker later admitted that he misjudged the 1/16 mile pole as the finish line, and he was suspended 15 days by the Churchill Downs stewards for "gross carelessness".
-Shoemaker's gaffe has been noted in books, in articles, and on online sites, as one of the biggest blunders in racing history.
+In the Derby, Iron Liege took the lead over pacesetter Federal Hill but encountered a fast-charging Gallant Man in deep stretch.
+As the two passed the 1/16 mile pole, Gallant Man's rider, future Hall of Fame jockey Bill Shoemaker, stood up in his irons long enough for Gallant Man to briefly lose his stride and slowed his rush for the wire.
+Iron Liege held off Gallant Man and won by a nose in a driving finish, with Round Table third and Bold Ruler fourth.
+After first blaming his actions on a bad step by Gallant Man, Shoemaker admitted that he misjudged the 1/16 mile pole as the finish line, and he was suspended for 15 days by the Churchill Downs stewards for "gross carelessness".
+His gaffe has been noted in books, in articles, and on online sites as one of the biggest blunders in racing history.

-Following up his Kentucky Derby win, Iron Liege finished second to Bold Ruler in the Preakness, but did not compete in the Belmont Stakes.
-Iron Liege also finished second in the American Derby to Round Table.
-As a three-year-old Iron Liege also posted stakes wins in the Forerunner Stakes, Sheridan Stakes, Laurance Armour Memorial Handicap, and the Jersey Stakes.
-As a four-year-old, Iron Liege won the McLennan Handicap.
+Following his Kentucky Derby win, Iron Liege finished second to Bold Ruler in the Preakness, but did not compete in the Belmont Stakes.
+He also finished second in the American Derby to Round Table.
+As a three-year-old, Iron Liege also posted stakes wins in the Forerunner Stakes, Sheridan Stakes, Laurance Armour Memorial Handicap, and Jersey Stakes.
+As a four-year-old, he won the McLennan Handicap.